Milk Tea App

 Second Usability Test

-To summarize the results from the second usability test, I have resolved the issues covered in the first usability test.
-However, minor suggestions were raised, particularly for the Order Tracker page.
+To summarize the results from the second moderated usability test, I have resolved the issues covered in the first usability test.
+However, a minor suggestion was raised, particularly for the Order Tracker page.

-An example was to lighten the text more for the completed tasks.
-I believe the participant raised this suggestion to better distinguish the completed and current tasks.
-However, I retained the color of the completed tasks’ text for better accessibility.
-Instead, I changed the color and font weight of the current task for better distinguishability.
+One participant suggested lightening the text for completed tasks to better distinguish between completed and current tasks.
+However, I changed the color and font weight of the current task for better accessibility.

 The latest prototype of the Milk Tea App is accessible here.